Pages

 Gertrude Moser Wagner Anthology of Forgotten Thoughts

 We heard a lot about Plasy already, and I have read several contributions in the new Hermit catalog and agree with the comments of the co-artists.
-I’ll focus on the crucial point - in short.
-I was asked to reflect the situation in Vienna in the 1990ies.
+I will focus, in short, on the crucial point,.
+I was asked to reflect upon the situation in Vienna in the 1990s.
 Since I am based in Vienna, I can do it.

 2025-07-06